 “Throw a party, master!
 Have a celebration!
 You will be too overjoyed to remember the pain!”

 “Do not worry, my lord,” the servants said.
 “We will remove those who speak ill of you.
 We will not allow any man or woman, or animal, to continue sullying your great name.
 They will trouble you no more.”

 “When did you …” The man was puzzled.
 “When did you start addressing me as your lord?”

-“Why, I’m you of course, my lord,” the terrible looking one answered cheerfully.
+“I’m you, my lord,” the awful-looking one replied cheerfully.
 “Do you not recognise me?
 I am your will and your conscience.
 I am also your father and your son.
-Rejoice, for all is not lost, my lord.
-Your problems can be resolved, simply by facing and acknowledging me.”
+Rejoice, for all is not lost, my lord!
+Your problems can be resolved if you would simply face and acknowledge me.”

-“I need to be you again,” the man, now very old, whispered.
+“I … I want to be you,” the man, now very old, pleaded.

-“I don’t want to be you,” the child grimaced.
+“But I don’t want to be you,” the child grimaced.

-“I do not want to end up like him.
-I do not want to scrub toilets in the basement.
+“What has happened?
+What became of me?
 Tell me.
-Tell me please.
-How could I be great again?
+Tell me, please.
 How do I return to being a child?
 How do I return to being you?”